-Kevin’s work has been recognized by the John Thompson Prize from the Association of University Programs in Health Administration; the Presidential Early Career Award for Scientists and Engineers (PECASE), an award presented at the White House as the highest honor given by the US government to early career scientists; the Outstanding Junior Investigator of the Year Award from the Society of General Internal Medicine; the Alice S. Hersh New Investigator Award from AcademyHealth; Time Magazine’s 2009 A-Z “Advances in Health” list for work on Incentives – letter “I”; and was cited for the most outstanding research paper of the year in 2010 from the Society of General Internal Medicine.
+Kevin’s work has been recognized by career achievement awards from NIH for social and behavioral sciences research (the Matilda White Riley Award) and from the Association for Clinical and Translational Science (ACTS) Distinguished Investigator Award for Translation from Clinical Use into Public Benefit and Policy.
+He is also a previous winner of the John Thompson Prize from the Association of University Programs in Health Administration; the Presidential Early Career Award for Scientists and Engineers (PECASE), an award presented at the White House as the highest honor given by the U.S. government to early career scientists; the Outstanding Junior Investigator of the Year Award from the Society of General Internal Medicine; the Alice S. Hersh New Investigator Award from AcademyHealth; Time Magazine’s 2009 A-Z “Advances in Health” list for work on Incentives – letter “I”; and most outstanding research paper of the year awards from multiple societies including the Society of General Internal Medicine and AcademyHealth.

 Kevin is an elected member of several honorary societies including the National Academy of Medicine of the National Academy of Sciences; the Association of American Physicians (AAP), and the American Society of Clinical Investigation (ASCI).
 He is the Theme Leader on Consumer Engagement for the NEJM Catalyst and a member of the NEJM Catalyst Leadership Board.
 He has also served as an advisor to a number of private and public sector organizations.